What we do

 Through research that helps to build a base of evidence about what works and why in using innovation for accountable governance.

-Working with policy makers, opinion formers and influencers to ensure that our learning contributes has impact across the sector.
+Working with policy makers, opinion formers and influencers to ensure that our learning has impact across the sector.

 Making All Voices Count works in Kenya, Uganda, Tanzania, Ghana, Mozambique, South Africa, Nigeria, Liberia, Bangladesh, Pakistan, Indonesia and The Philippines.